 Google Cloud Platform Overview¶

-ODAS is a Kubernetes application that can be installed and run in the Google Cloud Platform (GCP).
-This document describes the overall architecture of ODAS when it runs in GCP, as well as links to prerequisites and installation guides.
+Okera is a Kubernetes application that can be installed and run in the Google Cloud Platform (GCP).
+This document describes the overall architecture of Okera when it runs in GCP, as well as links to prerequisites and installation guides.

 GCP Architecture Overview¶

-On GCP, ODAS always runs leveraging Google Kubernetes Engine (GKE).
+On GCP, Okera always runs leveraging Google Kubernetes Engine (GKE).
+It is also compatible with Google Compute Engine (GCE), but we recommend using GKE.
 The basic architecture is represented in this diagram:

 This setup has the following properties:

-- A resource project is created to house all ODAS-related resources.
+- A resource project is created to house all Okera-related resources.

 - A GKE cluster is created within this resource project, which has been assigned the necessary resources, such as the VPC.